sts10/tidy/readme.markdown

             expressions in the form of base**exponent (helpful for generating diceware lists).
 Cuts are done randomly

-    -C, --delete-after-comma
+    -d, --delete-after <DELETE_AFTER_DELIMITER>
-            Delete all characters after first comma of each line
+            Delete all characters after given delimiter (including the delimiter).
+Maximum of one character.
+Use 't' for tab and 's' for space

-    -d, --minimum-edit-distance <MINIMUM_EDIT_DISTANCE>
-            Set minimum edit distance between words, which can reduce the cost of typos when entering words
+    -D, --delete-through <DELETE_THROUGH_DELIMITER>
+            Delete all characters up to and including given delimiter.
+Maximum of one character.
+Use 't' for tab and 's' for space

+        --debug
+            Debug mode

-    -D, --dice <DICE_SIDES>
+        --dice <DICE_SIDES>
             Print dice roll next to word in output.
 Set number of sides of dice.
 Must be between 2 and 36.
 Use 6 for normal dice

-        --debug
-            Debug mode

-        --delete-through-comma
-            Delete all characters through first comma of each line

         --dry-run
             Dry run.
 Don't write new list to file or terminal